 Instead, I’ll have them draft Julian Okwara with their first round pick.
-I’m a fan of his pass rushing abilities, although I’d like to see more in his tool box.
+I’m a fan of his pass rushing abilities, especially here in Brian Lamb’s Mock Draft 3.0, although I’d like to see more in his tool box.

 20. Jacksonville Jaguars (Via Los Angeles Rams) – Brycen Hopkins, TE, Purdue

 The Jaguars haven’t looked the same under head coach Doug Marrone since he led them to the AFC Championship game in 2017, which could lead the Jaguars to clean house and search for a new head coach.
 Nonetheless, Brycen Hopkins is an athletic tight end that does very well as a receiver.
 He might be the best pure tight end in this draft class, which is why I have him off the board in the first round.